voidsong-dragonfly/naturalphilosophy/README.md

 As the game developed, more content was added.
 More biomes, more variety, more blocks and items.
 But the cracks in the design never went away, and instead of being charming and surreal as early on in the game's development, the issues with the design style have become more and more prominent over time.

-To put it simply: _do not feel finished_.
+To put it simply: _they do not feel finished_.
 They have, most of the time, almost the same amount of content they did in 1.0.0 in terms of decorations and style.
 What was once charming and surreal has, with the expansion of content, become boring and uninspired.
 At any time in the last decade, more work could have been put in to bring old biomes into a cohesive set of content.

 Instead, a few new biomes have been added that _do_ spice up the world, some desperately needed (oceanic biomes) and some less so; and forests' largest change was the introduction of bees.